Eleventh Street School

-The Eleventh Street School is a historic building in Gadsden, Alabama.
+The Eleventh Street School is a historic building in Gadsden, Alabama, United States.
 Built in 1907, it is the oldest surviving public school in Gadsden.
-An addition of 8 classrooms, a lunchroom, and two other rooms was added in 1926.
+An addition of eight classrooms, a lunchroom, and two other rooms was added in 1926.
 The building operated as a school until 1962, and later served as an adult education center and storage and offices for the city board of education.
 The building is two stories with a partially above-ground basement.
 The façade has stone steps leading to a shallow portico, with two Ionic columns supporting a denticulated cornice.
 Above the portico sits a Palladian window.
 The building was listed on the National Register of Historic Places in 1984.